Slurm Job & Port Forwarding

 for a job called klone-container

 , which we will discuss next.
-You might choose to change: the number of CPUs, the memory, the partition,
+You might choose to change: the number of CPUs, the memory, the partition, and the time limit.

 The last line of the script executes launch-container.sh